Bear Flag Pattern Trading 101 | StockHitter.com

 The bear flag is one of the more reliable continuation patterns in technical analysis, and one of the more frequently mistraded.
 Traders spot the sharp drop, watch the consolidation form, and jump in before the pattern actually confirms — then get stopped out when the flag extends longer than expected or reverses entirely.

 Done correctly, with proper confirmation and defined risk parameters, bear flag trading gives you a structured way to participate in downtrends with a clear entry, a logical stop, and a measurable target.
-Here is how it actually works.
+Here is what that actually looks like in practice.

 What Is a Bear Flag Pattern?